Counseling for Anorexia, Bulimia in Alexandria, VA (Franconia)—Counseling and Therapy

-The counselors at Thriveworks Alexandria have helped many clients who struggle with disordered eating.
+The counselors at Thriveworks Alexandria, VA (Franconia) have helped many clients who struggle with disordered eating.
 We understand the medical risks of anorexia and bulimia, and we aim to provide holistic care for each client.

 Well-meaning friends and family may compliment people who wrestle with bulimia and anorexia on how slim and healthy they seem, but these compliments can exacerbate the problem.
 Slim is not equal to healthy, and often, people with anorexia or bulimia face multiple health challenges because of these diseases.